iamtheeel/sensorFusion/cv/running/README.md

 >    1. Open the Device Manager (assuming MS has not moved it)
 >    1. Look under "Ports (COM & LPT)" for Silicon Labs Dual CP2105 USB to UART Bridge"
 >    2. The one that says somthing like: "Enhanced COM Port" (such as "COM3")"
->3.
-Connect to the board
+>1.
+Connect to the board:
 >   - screen /dev/ttyUSB0 115200
 >   - To exit screen: <CTRL>+A, K, Y